Competitor mapping per location, fed straight into your content

 The problem

-Your location pages should reference the differentiated value at each store.
+Your location pages should call out the right differentiation per store.
 But you do not know your competitive landscape per location.
-The Denver store has 4 competitors within a 2-mile drive-time; the Austin store has 12.
-The Denver page should lean into "only X in town that does Y"; the Austin page should lean into a totally different angle.
+The Denver store has 4 competitors within a 2-mile drive time.
+The Austin store has 12.
+Denver should lean into "the only place in town that does X." Austin needs a totally different angle.
 Today every location page ships the same generic differentiation.

-You have a Buxton subscription for site-selection but it lives in the franchise-developer's laptop.
+You have a Buxton subscription for site selection, but it lives on the franchise developer's laptop.
 Marketing has no per-location competitor awareness.
-New-service-launch sequencing ignores per-market competitive intensity.
-GBP categories are not tuned to under-served versus saturated markets.
+New service launches get sequenced without per-market competitive intensity.
+Google Business Profile categories are not tuned to under-served versus saturated markets.

-Generic competitive-intelligence tools (Crayon, Kompyte, Klue) cost $9,000-$100,000+ per year and track competitor digital activity (web, social, ads) — strong on the marketing-team CI use case, weak on physical-location density mapping.
-Site-selection enterprise platforms (Buxton, Tango / eSite Analytics, SiteZeus, ESRI Business Analyst) cost $20,000-$100,000+ per year and ship the density math but in a seat-based interface for franchise-development teams.
-Neither bridges to marketing-content production at multi-location scale.
+Generic competitive intelligence tools (Crayon, Kompyte, Klue) cost $9,000 to $100,000+ a year and track competitor digital activity — strong for marketing teams chasing CI, weak on physical location density.
+Site-selection enterprise platforms (Buxton, Tango/eSite Analytics, SiteZeus, ESRI Business Analyst) cost $20,000 to $100,000+ a year and ship the density math in a seat-based interface for franchise-development teams.
+Neither one reaches your marketing production.

 What success looks like

-Every location has a current competitor inventory across configurable drive-time radius — 3-15 miles for service brands, 1-3 miles for retail.
-Density math computes per-location competitor count, competitors per square mile, drive-time-overlap with each competitor, and a market-saturation score.
+Every location has a current inventory of competitors within a configurable drive-time radius — 3 to 15 miles for service brands, 1 to 3 miles for retail.
+Density math computes competitor count, competitors per square mile, drive-time overlap with each one, and a market-saturation score.

-Per-vertical competitor classification distinguishes direct competitors (same vertical + same price tier) from adjacent (same vertical + different tier) from tangential (related but different vertical).
-Foot-traffic data composition (SafeGraph, Foursquare Places, Placer.ai where licensed) adds market-share estimation.
+Industry-specific classification distinguishes direct competitors (same vertical, same price tier) from adjacent (same vertical, different tier) from tangential (related but different vertical).
+Foot-traffic data (SafeGraph, Foursquare Places, Placer.ai where licensed) adds market-share estimation.

-Change events fire when a new competitor opens within a trade area — local-content agent generates "how we differ from new competitor" content, page-generator agent refreshes location-page differentiation language.
-Competitor closure events fire opportunity-mode change events.
-Franchise-developer territory-analysis agent consumes the same density math for next-unit market scoring.
+When a new competitor opens within a trade area, your content systems react automatically — local content generates "how we differ from the new competitor" angles, location-page differentiation language refreshes.
+When a competitor closes, opportunity-mode messaging kicks in.
+Your franchise development team consumes the same density math for next-unit market scoring.

 Marketing operations stops shipping generic differentiation across markets with wildly different competitive landscapes.